Levamisole-containing medicinal products - referral

 The review of medicines containing levamisole was initiated at the request of the Romanian medicines agency (NAMMDR), under Article 31 of Directive 2001/83/EC.

-The review has been carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which made a set of recommendations.
-The PRAC recommendations will now be sent to the Co-ordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh), which will adopt a position.
+The review was carried out by the Pharmacovigilance Risk Assessment Committee (PRAC), the Committee responsible for the evaluation of safety issues for human medicines, which made a recommendation.
+As medicines containing levamisole have all been authorised via national procedures, the PRAC recommendation was sent to the Co-ordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh), which has adopted a position on 26 March 2026.
 The CMDh is a body representing EU Member States as well as Iceland, Liechtenstein and Norway.
 It is responsible for ensuring harmonised safety standards for medicines authorised via national procedures across the EU.
+Because the CMDh adopted its position by consensus, the PRAC recommendation will be directly implemented by the Member States where the medicines are authorised, according to an agreed timetable.

 Key facts